 - When the puffed quinoa is cool, it’s ready to use.

-If you enjoyed this recipe, you’ll want to check out Bone Appétit, the companion cookbook to the Save Our Bones Program.
+If you enjoyed this recipe, you’ll want to check out Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program.
 Bone Appétit contains over 200 recipes, all designed to build your bones!
 And for a limited time, you’ll get the bonus 30 Day Meal Planner and Blender Magic so that you’ll have everything you need to prepare delicious bone-healthy meals!

 If you haven’t yet, be sure to watch this short video about Bone Appétit:

 1 Segeev I N, Arkhapchev Y P, Spirichev V B. “Ascorbic Acid Effects on Vitamin D Hormone Metabolism and Binding in Guinea Pigs.”
 The Journal of Nutrition.
 120:1185-1190, 1990.

 2 Muller, Dr. Thomas, et al. “Colorless Tetrapyrrolic Chlorophyll Catabolites Found in Ripening Fruit Are Effective Antioxidants.”
 Angew Chem Int Ed Engl.
 2007; 46(45): 8699-8702.
 Web. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2912502/